WestGrid/trainingMaterials/pages/astro.md

 ## Webinars

 #### *"How HPC helped researchers simulate the life of a star"*

 **Invited webinar by Falk Herwig (2018-Nov-14)**

-The recording will be added shortly.
+This recording will be added shortly.

 &nbsp;